Phosphodiesterase 3: Inhibitors

-It has been demonstrated that PDE3A inhibition prevents oocyte maturation in vitro and in vivo.
-For example, when mice are made completely deficient of PDE3A, they become infertile.
+It has been demonstrated that PDE3A inhibition prevents oocyte maturation in vitro and in vivo, more specifically, it has a role in mechanism of maintaining meiotic arrest in oocytes.
+When mice are made completely deficient of PDE3A, they become infertile.

 Aggregation of platelets is highly regulated by cyclic nucleotides.
 PDE3A is a regulator of this process, and PDE3 inhibitors effectively prevent aggregation of platelets.
 Cilostazol is approved for treatment of intermittent claudication and is thought to involve inhibition of platelet aggregation and also inhibition of smooth muscle proliferation and vasodilation.

 The most studied roles of PDE3B have been in the areas of insulin, IGF1, and leptin signaling.
 When PDE3B is overexpressed in β-cells in mice, it causes impaired insulin secretion and glucose intolerance.

 Cancer

-PDE3a expression has been described as a biomarker for sensitivity for PDE3-inhibitor Zardaverine in different types of cancer.
+PDE3A expression has been described as a biomarker for sensitivity for PDE3-inhibitor Zardaverine in different types of cancer.

 Asthma

 Targeting PDE3 with optimal doses and timing, enoximone prevents allergic inflammation in HDM-driven models of allergic airway inflammation.
 PDE3 inhibitors enoximone and milrinone can be used as a rescue drug in life-threatening bronchial asthma/acute severe asthma.